Joker wins the Oscars for Best Actor and Best Soundtrack - Asap Land

 – Kyle Griffin (@ kylegriffin1) February 10, 2020

-Only four DC films have been recognized by the academy.
+Only four DC films have been recognized by the academy in history.
 Previously they were "Batman" (1989), which won the award for Best Direction Art / Set Decoration; almost 20 years later it was "The dark knight", which of his eight nominations won the Oscar for Best Supporting Actor for Heah Ledger posthumously and Best Sound Editing.
-Finally, “Suicide Squad” (2016) who won his nomination for Best Makeup and Hair.
+By last, “Suicide Squad” (2016) who won his nomination for Best Makeup and Hair.

-Other nominees of the night and also present in the blog were "Avengers: Endgame", which does not take his statuette to better visual effects, and the triple nominated "Star Wars: The Rise of Skywalker", which also won no award.
+Other nominees of the night and also present in the blog were "Avengers: Endgame", who did not take her statuette to better visual effects, and the triple nominee "Star Wars: The Rise of Skywalker", which also won no award.

 Full list of Oscar 2020 winners